Lac-quan-yeu-doi/Image-denoise-project/noise/README.md

-# This folder contains the noisy generated images
+# This folder contains the noisy generated images.